 Heywoods Beach located at the northern end of the popular west coast is a beautiful quiet beach next to the former Almond Beach Village… It has a large open area that’s perfect for swimming.
-Heywood’s is the coolest of all Barbados beaches with its smaller rock-enclosed pools that are perfect for children to wade in… the shallow reefs are also perfect for your Barbados snorkeling adventures.
+Heywood’s is the coolest of all Barbados beaches with its smaller rock-enclosed pools that are perfect for children to wade in… the shallow reefs are also perfect for your Barbados snorkelling adventures.

 Barbados Beaches – Speightstown Beach

 Of the Barbados beaches in the north, Speightstown Beach is arguably one of the most magnificent stretches of beach on the island.
-Its tranquil pristine water is excellent for swimming and snorkeling and a variety of other water sports.
+Its tranquil pristine water is excellent for swimming and snorkelling and a variety of other water sports.
 The beach at Speightstown is one of the last nesting grounds for the Hawksbill sea turtle.

 In addition, this beach is also home to the larger Leather-back turtle.
 Speightstown beach is popular with both tourists and locals for a number of reasons it is accessible with adequate parking nearby.